aidantr/fuzzy-gfe/README.md

 # Replication package for Lewis, Melcangi, Pilossoph, and Toner-Rodgers (2022)

-This repository contains code to replicate the results of  "Approximating Grouped Fixed Effects Estimation via Fuzzy Clustering Regression."
+This repository contains code to replicate the results of  "Approximating Grouped Fixed Effects Estimation via Fuzzy Clustering Regression" published in the Journal of Applied Econometrics.
 The paper is available [here](https://drive.google.com/file/d/1U_MJHtJcB7H1Edv3xceilU_HJoxhLssP/view).
 All files are written in Matlab.

 ## Required Matlab toolboxes